 As a food photographer, I constantly see beauty in food.
 It started as a weekend hobby and turned into a career-changing business.
 In an effort to demonstrate that beauty is all around us, I decided to work on three photography experiments in my home studio.
 I found ordinary things around the house (and in my fridge) and decided to turn them into something beautiful for you.

-For the first experiment, I gathered a scrap piece of white foam board, a simple white plate and some garlic cloves.
-I took pictures of each of them to demonstrate how we might normally see these things.
-And ended up with the final image.
+For the first experiment, I gathered a piece of white foam board, a simple white plate and some garlic cloves.
+I took pictures of each of them to demonstrate how we might normally see these things and ended up with the final image.

-For this next experiment, I used a yellow piece of foam board, pretty glassware, fake ice and fake bourbon.
+For the second experiment, I used a yellow piece of foam board, pretty glassware, fake ice and fake bourbon.
 I mixed maple syrup and water to create the look of bourbon and I think it looks pretty real.
 Why fake bourbon?
 Because I wanted to save the real stuff for sipping… not shooting.
 Good call, right?
-I took pictures of how we might see these things, shared my behind the scenes setup and ended up with the final image.
+I took cell pictures of how we might see these things, shared my behind the scenes setup and ended up with the final image.